 Find out more about this issue by visiting our Frequently Asked Questions page and then reading "Separating Myth and Reality in Aid in Dying".
 This Op-Ed from the CT Mirror was written by Lisa Blumberg, a leading disability advocate in Connecticut.

-Dear Members of the Public Health Committee,
+Dear Members of the General Assembly,

 We, the undersigned, express our firm opposition to legalizing any form of assisted suicide in our state.
 We are urging you to study the harmful unintended consequences surrounding assisted suicide and then vote "NO" on H.B.
 6425.